open-telemetry/opentelemetry-specification/specification/logs/README.md

 ## Auto-Instrumenting Existing Logging

-We can provide auto-instrumentation for most popular logging libraries.
-The auto-instrumented logging statements will do the following:
+We provide auto-instrumentation for most popular logging libraries.
+Auto-instrumented logging statements do the following:

 - Read incoming trace context (this is part of broader instrumentation that auto-instrumenting libraries perform).